 Less Than Significant Impact.
-The project is for continue operation of an existing facility, the project does not include the installation of a septic system.
-Compliance with Glenn County Environmental Health standards would ensure that any future septic systems are properly operating and any expansion of the system is designed with respect to on-site soil capabilities for the safe treatment and disposal of wastewater and the protection of groundwater quality.
+Compliance with Glenn County Environmental Health standards would ensure that any septic systems are properly operating and any expansion of the system is designed with respect to on-site soil capabilities for the safe treatment and disposal of wastewater and the protection of groundwater quality.
 Therefore, this impact would be less than significant.